MinecraftForge/Documentation/docs/concepts/internationalization.md

 I18n is implemented using _translation keys_.
 A translation key is a string that identifies a piece of displayable text in no specific language.
 For example, `tile.dirt.name` is the language key referring to the name of the Dirt block.
 This way, displayable text may be referenced with no concern for a specific language.
 The code requires no changes to be adapted in a new language.

 Localization will happen in the game's locale.
 In a Minecraft client the locale is specified by the language settings.
 On a dedicated server, the only supported locale is en_US.
+A list of available locales can be found on the [Minecraft Wiki](https://minecraft.gamepedia.com/Language#Available_languages).

 Language files
 --------------

 Language files are located by `assets/domain/lang/locale.lang` (e.g. the US English translation for `examplemod` would be `assets/examplemod/lang/en_us.lang`).
 Resource pack format 3 requires the locale name to be lowercased.
-The file format is simply lines of key-value pairs encoded in UTF-8.
-Lines starting with `#` are treated as comments.
+The file format is simply lines of key-value pairs separated by `=`.
+Lines starting with `#` are ignored.
+Lines without a separator are ignored.
+The file must be encoded in UTF-8.

 ```properties
 # items